kube-tarian/sigrun/SPEC.md

 ### Config file

-Following is an example "sigrun-config.json" file
+Following is an example of a sigrun config file
 ```json
 {
 	"ChainNo": 0,